angelomilan/ethereum-guides/GPU-cloud_mining.md

 ```
 geth --genesis /home/ubuntu/genesis_block.json
 ```
 This command works exclusively with the ubuntu instance we suggested.
+You will need to say "y" to the Ethereum agreement.

-At the same time, this command will **"download" the full blockchain to your cloud machine before you can start mining.** That is why we recommended to get at least 20+ GB of space!
+This command will also **"download" the full blockchain to your cloud machine before you can start mining.** That is why we recommended to get at least 20+ GB of space!

 Depending on how far we went into the livenet, this could take several hours (or even a full day!).
 Be patient :)